 Your entire criminal record must be disclosed on your Petition for Expungement.
 A failure to list any arrest (even arrests that resulted in dismissal) will result in the County Prosecutor objecting to your expungement.
 If the County Prosecutor objects on this basis, an amended petition will need to be filed with the court and then re-served on the appropriate governmental agencies, resulting in delays and additional expenses.
 In addition, depending on the nature of the offense that was not disclosed, you might not be eligible for expungement.

-Thus, if you already are aware of what your criminal record consists of, there is probably no need to obtain a copy of your record prior to starting your expungement, unless you are trying to obtain a fast expungement.
-If, however, you are not sure of what your criminal record consists of, we recommend that you obtain an accurate criminal history or rap sheet.
+Thus, if you already are aware of what your criminal record consists of, there is probably no need to obtain a copy of your criminal history/rap sheet.
+If, however, you are not sure of what your criminal record consists of, we strongly recommend that you obtain an accurate criminal history or rap sheet.

-Although there are hundreds of Internet-based private background check companies, many of these services are inaccurate or incomplete and, therefore, should not be relied on.
+Although there are hundreds of Internet-based private background check companies, many of these services are inaccurate or incomplete and, therefore, they should not be relied on.
 The most accurate way to obtain a complete copy of your arrest record (or rap sheet) is to obtain the information directly through the FBI.
-There are three methods for requesting a copy of your criminal record through the FBI.
+There are two ways to obtain your criminal history through the FBI:

 1. Through the New Jersey State Police.